blockmandev/flash/README.md

 - [Custom Renderer](./examples/custom-renderer) : Implements a custom renderer to display the [`Learner`](./building-blocks/learner.md) progress.
 - [Image Classification Web](./examples/image-classification-web) : Image classification web browser
-  demo using Burn, WGPU and WebAssembly.
+  demo using Flash, WGPU and WebAssembly.
 - [MNIST Inference on Web](./examples/mnist-inference-web) : An interactive MNIST inference demo in the browser.
-The demo is available [online](https://burn.dev/demo/).
+The demo is available [online](https://Flash.dev/demo/).
 - [MNIST Training](./examples/mnist) : Demonstrates how to train a custom `Module` (MLP) with the `Learner` configured to log metrics and keep training checkpoints.
 - [Named Tensor](./examples/named-tensor) : Performs operations with the experimental `NamedTensor` feature.
-- [PyTorch Import Inference](./examples/import-model-weights) : Imports a PyTorch model pre-trained on MNIST to perform inference on a sample image with Burn.
+- [PyTorch Import Inference](./examples/import-model-weights) : Imports a PyTorch model pre-trained on MNIST to perform inference on a sample image with Flash.
 - [Text Classification](./examples/text-classification) : Trains a text classification transformer
   model on the AG News or DbPedia dataset.
 The trained model can then be used to classify a text sample.